ThorisoM-hub/Secure-workstation-Build/README.md

 * Administrative Bypass: As a host-based defense, an attacker with Local Admin rights can simply run a command to disable the firewall.
 * IP Spoofing & Memory Attacks: It trusts source information provided by the network card and cannot see "Buffer Overflows" happening entirely inside the RAM.

-### Layer 2: DNS-Layer Defense (Network Infrastructure Intelligence)
+# Layer 2: DNS-Layer Defense (Network Infrastructure Intelligence)

-Tooling: NextDNS (Cloud-Based Intelligence Layer) Since Windows Firewall handles the "What" (the program), NextDNS was implemented to handle the "Where" (the destination), acting as the "Intelligence Agency" for the workstation.
+**Tooling:** NextDNS (Cloud-Based Intelligence Layer)
+Since Windows Firewall handles the "What" (the program), NextDNS was implemented to handle the "Where" (the destination), acting as the "Intelligence Agency" for the workstation.

+* **C2 Threat Intelligence (The "Bad Neighborhood" Filter):**
+    * **Non-Technical:** Like an intelligence agency providing a list of "Scam Phone Numbers."
+Even if an employee is allowed to use the phone, the call is blocked if they try to dial a known scammer.
-* C2 Threat Intelligence (The "Bad Neighborhood" Filter): NextDNS maintains a massive, real-time list of Command & Control (C2) "Bad Neighborhoods."
+    * **Technical:** NextDNS maintains a massive, real-time list of Command & Control (C2) "Bad Neighborhoods."
+If any app tries to connect to a domain used for hacking, NextDNS kills the connection before it starts.
+* **Newly Registered Domain (NRD) Blocking:**
+    * **Non-Technical:** Blocking all calls from phone numbers created in the last 24 hours.
+Legitimate businesses don't change their numbers every day; scammers do.
-* Newly Registered Domain (NRD) Blocking: A proactive Vulnerability Management control.
-By blocking any domain created in the last 30 days, I neutralized the "disposable" infrastructure hackers use for phishing.
+    * **Technical:** A proactive **Vulnerability Management** control.
+By blocking any domain created in the last 30 days, I neutralized the "disposable" infrastructure hackers use for one-time phishing attacks.
+* **DGA (Domain Generation Algorithm) Protection:**
+    * **Non-Technical:** Spotting "gibberish" or "coded" language.
+If someone tries to call a number that looks like random noise (e.g., xhz123.net), the system recognizes it as a machine-generated trap.
-* DGA (Domain Generation Algorithm) Protection: NextDNS uses AI to recognize "gibberish" machine-generated names and blocks them automatically.
+    * **Technical:** Malware uses math to create 1,000 random names a day.
+NextDNS uses AI to recognize these "gibberish" names and blocks them automatically.
-* Anti-Stealth Toggles: Enabled protection against DNS Rebinding and Cryptojacking.
+* **Anti-Stealth Toggles:** Enabled protection against DNS Rebinding and Cryptojacking, stopping browser-based resource theft that typically bypasses standard firewalls.

+---

-### Layer 3: Behavioral Monitoring & Vulnerability Assessment
+# Layer 3: Behavioral Monitoring & Vulnerability Assessment

+### Behavioral Logging (Sysmon)
+* **Non-Technical:** Like a security camera inside the office.
+The firewall stops people at the door, but Sysmon records if an employee starts acting strangely once they are inside.
-* Behavioral Logging (Sysmon): Logs Process Injection and lateral movement, providing visibility to detect stealthy movement that the firewall trusts.
+* **Technical:** It logs Process Injection and lateral movement, providing the visibility needed for a **SOC Analyst** to detect stealthy movement that the firewall trusts.

+### Vulnerability Assessment (Nessus Essentials/OpenVAS)
+* **Non-Technical:** A "Home Inspection" for digital locks.
+It searches for windows left unlocked so they can be fixed before a thief finds them.
-* Vulnerability Assessment (Nessus Essentials/OpenVAS): Implemented periodic scanning to find unpatched software.
-This allows for Compensating Controls—blocking specific binaries in the firewall until a patch is available.
+* **Technical:** Implemented periodic scanning to find unpatched software.
+This allows for **Compensating Controls**—blocking specific binaries in the firewall until a patch is available.

+---

-### Defense-in-Depth: Solving the Loopholes
+# Defense-in-Depth: Solving the Loopholes
 The following table illustrates how the secondary layers (NextDNS, Sysmon, Nessus) solve the specific problems that Windows Firewall cannot address alone.

 | Windows Firewall Limitation | Secondary Solution | How it Solves the Problem |